Knife Defense Seminar – February 19th, 2023

 Since bullying is a huge problem for children at such young ages, we believe that it is extremely important for children to be able to defend themselves for their physical safety as well as their emotional growth.

-Grand Master Rhon Mizrachi teaches the kids’ program and chose Erik Somwaru as the additional instructor.
-Rhon began training at the age of 7 under the founder of Krav Maga Imi Lichtenfeld, Erik at the age of 6 in Goju Ryu Karate.
-Because of their backgrounds they know first hand what it means to train as a child.
+Grand Master Rhon Mizrachi teaches the kids’ program; he began his own training at the age of 7 under the founder of Krav Maga Imi Lichtenfeld.

 Rhon believes in the importance of children learning self defense, the healthy physical growth and personal development of children through training in Krav Maga, as well as the importance of ethical behavior.